yassine20011/kvitals/docs/configuration.md

 | **Critical color** | Color when a critical threshold is met | `#da4453` |

 Threshold sliders are available for CPU usage, CPU temperature, System temperature, RAM usage, RAM temperature, GPU usage, GPU temperature, and battery level.

+!!! note "Battery Thresholds"
+    Battery thresholds are inverted: warning and critical states trigger when the battery level falls _below_ the configured values.